Every day innocent victims are injured or killed in Nevada auto accidents. Our attorneys can help you to get justice and compensation.

-If you bought a new car that turns out to be a lemon, the vehicle manufacturer is legally obligated to replace it or refund you your money.
-And if they refuse, you can take them to court for all your expenses and possibly punitive damages.
+If you bought a new car in Nevada that turns out to be a lemon, the vehicle manufacturer is legally obligated to replace it or refund you your money.
+Nevada’s lemon law covers all defects that substantially impair the motor vehicle’s use and value as long as the problems did not result from your abuse, neglect or unauthorized modifications.

 Here are five things to know about Nevada lemon laws (also called Nevada car return laws):